addisonlynch/iexfinance/docs/source/testing.rst

 top-level iexfinance directory.
 This script will emulate the tests needed for a TravisCI build to pass.

+Note that your environment needs to export a testing IEX_TOKEN to execute tests.

 The ``iexfinance`` documentation can be tested with `Sphinx <https://www.sphinx-doc.org/en/stable>`__ (with extensions napoleon and sphinx_rtd_theme) using the Makefile. ``make livehtml`` will serve the dev documentation site locally on 127.0.0.1:8000.